 The School Ambassador Fellowship is a paid position that supports the Department’s mission by employing a cadre of outstanding educators to contribute their classroom and school expertise to the national education dialogue and in turn facilitate discussions with educators across the country.
 The program offers two separate year-long tracks: the Washington Fellowship, which is a full-time appointment where teachers, principals, and other school staff members are based in residence at the Department’s Headquarters in Washington, DC.
 The Campus Fellowship enables educators to collaborate with the Department on a part-time basis while maintaining their regular school responsibilities in their home communities.

-SVAcademy’s Business Development Fellowship is an exclusive 12 week, part-time, online program where fellows receive mentorship from top business executives in Silicon Valley.
-Upon completion, fellows receive a high paying full-time job with one of their fast-growing portfolio companies in the Bay Area.
+SVAcademy’s Business Development Fellowship is an exclusive 12-week, part-time, online program where fellows receive mentorship from top business executives in Silicon Valley.
+Upon completion, fellows receive a high-paying full-time job with one of their fast-growing portfolio companies in the Bay Area.
 100% of SVAcademy graduates are employed in junior business development roles in the software industry.
 Applications are accepted on a rolling basis.
-Check website for the next deadline.
+Check the website for the next deadline.

 © Victoria Johnson 2019, all rights reserved.